Bobby Campo

 Robert Joseph Camposecco (born March 9, 1983) known professionally as Bobby Campo, is an American actor.
-He is known for playing the lead role as Nick O'Bannon in the horror film The Final Destination.
+Campo made his on-screen debut in the CBS television film Vampire Bats in 2005.
+He appeared in a supporting role in the teen comedy film Legally Blondes in 2009, and later received wide recognition for playing Nick O'Bannon in the supernatural horror film The Final Destination that same year.

+Following his breakout, Campo starred in the comedy film General Education (2012) and had a main role as Ben on the YouTube web series Audrey (2012), as well as a recurring role as Max on the Syfy supernatural television series Being Human (2013).
+In the mid-to-late 2010s, Campo had a recurring role as Seth Branson on season 1 of the MTV anthology slasher series Scream (2015–2016) and starred in the Christian drama film Unbroken: Path to Redemption (2018).

 Life and career

 Campo was born in Wheeling, West Virginia, and raised in St. Petersburg, Florida.
 His father, Italian-American Robert Camposecco, works as a painting contractor while his mother, Donna (née Wells), is a make-up artist who has worked for various celebrities.
 His paternal grandfather, Bob Campo, was a former radio personality in Wheeling and he has a younger sister named Julia Marie who is married to Stephen Christian of the band Anberlin.
 Campo is an alumnus of Seminole High School and was a student at the Performers Studio Workshop in Tampa, Florida.